hgschmie/factorio-miniloader-redux/README.md

 ## Known issues

 - Similar to the old Miniloader module, Blueprints do not show the "correct" orientation of the loader due to limitations of the game.
+- The rotation speed reported for a miniloader is wildly different based on the hand size and the inserter count.

 ## Credits